spatiebot/ab-client/README.md

 clone repository and submodule
 `git clone --recurse-submodules git://github.com/spatiebot/ab-client.git`

+If you want the container to also be able to connect to a local server, edit the `.env` file to include a local url, before running docker build:
+`LOCAL_SERVER_URL=ws://localhost:3501`

 build a container with the web client:
 `docker build -t ab-client .`

 run the web client on port 8080:
 `docker run -p 8080:80 -d ab-client`

-or if you want to add a local server URL to the web client for local testing:
-`docker build -t ab-client-with-local-server --build-arg LOCAL_SERVER_URL=ws://127.0.0.1:3501 .`
-`docker run -p 8080:80 -d ab-client-with-local-server`

 # building locally